FreeCodeCampTrondheim/BaWoEngine/README.md

   - how much they like or dislike the targets of the situations
 - organization options, what options organizations have, they choose based on:
   - how many of the owning characters are willing to support the option
-- nature options, what options nature has, it chooses based on:
+- luck options, what options nature has, it chooses based on:
   - base likelihood weight
-  - aggragate likelihood weight from pairing "aggregation tags" of option with "aggregatable tags" of situations
+  - aggragate likelihood weight from organization- and location statistics

 Characters need list of emotions and emotional weight/value